| Biography | Inventory Catalogue | Artists Represented | Zhang Wanxin

 2004

-"It's for the Birds" Traveling Exhibition, Bernice Steinbaum Gallery, Miami, USA
+"It's for the Birds" Traveling Exhibition, Bernice Steinbaum Gallery, Miami, Florida, USA

-"Art Basel Miami Beach" International Art Fair, Bernice Steinbaum Gallery, Miami, USA
+"Art Basel Miami Beach" International Art Fair, Bernice Steinbaum Gallery, Miami, Florida, USA

 2003

-“Across the Divide”, Gatov and Werby Art Gallery Cal State Long Beach, CA, USA
+“Across the Divide”, Gatov and Werby Art Gallery Cal State Long Beach, California, USA

-"Art Basel Miami Beach" International Art Fair, Bernice Steinbaum Gallery, Miami, USA
+"Art Basel Miami Beach" International Art Fair, Bernice Steinbaum Gallery, Miami, Florida, USA

 "Fourth Toronto International Art Fair", Art Beatus Gallery, Vancouver, Canada

-"14th Annual California Conference for the Advancement of Ceramic Art", Davis, CA, USA
+"14th Annual California Conference for the Advancement of Ceramic Art", Davis, California, USA

 "International Art Expo, Chicago", Art Beatus Gallery, Vancouver, Canada